 - Choose the right savings account.
-Two popular online banks for savings are Chime Bank and CIT Bank.
-You can open a checking and savings account with Chime Bank.
-When you use your Chime Bank debit card, it will automatically round up your purchase and deposit the difference into your savings account.
-This is a good way to incrementally add to your savings.
-CIT Bank offers a Savings Builder that will pay 1.85% APY in a savings account where you have at least $25,000 invested … or, open it with $100 and deposit $100 a month.
+CIT Bank offers a Savings Builder that will pay a great APY in a savings account where you have at least $25,000 invested … or, open it with $100 and deposit $100 a month.

 - Automate your savings.
-If you do open a CIT Bank Savings Builder account and deposit $100 a month, then will get you to $1,000 in less than a year.
-No matter where you decide to put your emergency fund, do yourself a favor and deposit money directly every month.
+If you do open a CIT Bank Savings Builder account and deposit $100 a month, then it will get you to $1,000 in less than a year.
+No matter where you decide to put your emergency fund, do yourself a favor and deposit money directly every month in a savings account.

 Protect your family with life insurance